nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   1. view client command
+   1. `viewClient`: View a particular client
-   2. add client command
+   2. `addClient`: Add a client
-   3. delete client command
+   3. `deleteClient`: Delete client

 1. Refer to the [Features](#features) below for details of each command.